jerkeeler/jerkeeler/README.md

 ### 👋

-I am a software engineer 👨‍💻 and adventurer 🧙‍♂️ (I hike, camp, backpacking, that sort of thing...).
-I'm currently living in Ann Arbor, Michigan and pursing my Ph.D. in paleoclimatology at the University of Michigan.
+I am a software engineer 👨‍💻 and adventurer 🧙‍♂️ (I hike, camp, backpack, that sort of thing...).
+I'm currently living in Ann Arbor, Michigan and working remotely as a Senior Software Engineer at [Affirm](https://affirm.com).

 I also created [aoestats.io](https://aoestats.io) and am a big AoE II fan/nerd 🤓